+We will credit interest to your initial purchase payment from the Issue Date.
 We will credit interest to your additional purchase payments from the date we receive them.
 We will credit interest daily to each amount allocated to a Guarantee Period at a rate that compounds to the annual interest rate that we declared at the beginning of the applicable Guarantee Period.